AI Transparency & EU AI Act Compliance

 Provider Responsibility:

-- OpenAI is the GPAI model provider responsible for their models' compliance
+- Microsoft (via Azure AI Foundry) is the infrastructure provider; OpenAI remains the GPAI model developer responsible for their models' compliance

 - WebLLM/MLC provide local model implementations

-- Fecht.guru is the deployer responsible for system integration and user interface
+- Falck Studios AS is the deployer responsible for system integration and user interface

 Governance Structure: